zeljbari/Project_Portfolio/BankDefault_Classification/README.md

 # Bank Default Classification Data Mining Project

-In this project, my team and I used SAS Enterptise Miner to develop multiple binary classification models for bank borrowers defaulting on home loans.
+In this project, my team and I used SAS Enterprise Miner to develop and compare multiple binary classification models for bank borrowers defaulting on home loans.
 The dataset used can be found here: https://www.kaggle.com/mrferozi/loan-data-for-dummy-bank.
 This project explored and compared different modeling techniques that are discussed and summarized in the project report.

 ## Narrative